CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Right for situations where a very-low freeze-point formula is needed and appropriate PPE is available.
-Not a casual glove-box spray: the SDS requires goggles, gloves, and a respirator.
-Buyers wanting a lower-hazard aerosol deicer should choose an IPA-based formula; those products score 7·9 on health with only situational eye protection.
+Right for buyers who need a very-low freeze-point formula and will use the required PPE every time: goggles, gloves, and a respirator.
+Not a casual glove-box spray.
+Buyers wanting a lower-hazard aerosol deicer should choose an IPA-based formula instead.

 Marketing copy from Penray, via Amazon.
 Not editorial.